margot-l/toronto_phd_thesis_markdown_FW/source/01_title_page.md

         \vspace{0.8cm}

-        % Copyright by Dano Morrison 2016.
+        % Copyright by Your Name 2016.

     \end{center}
 \end{titlepage}